felixmeza/docker-ewbf-cuda-btg-miner/README.md

 ## Use it with Mesos/Marathon

-Edit `mesos_marathon.json` to replace Zcash mining pool parameter, change application path as well as docker image address (if you dont want to use public docker image provided).
+Edit `mesos_marathon.json` to replace Bitcoin Gold mining pool parameter, change application path as well as docker image address (if you dont want to use public docker image provided).
 Then simply run (adapt application name here too):

 ```